ArtyWatts/Python-Practice/README.md

 <h2>Description</h2>
-Here are some snippets of tasks that I had to solve while passing my Google Cybersecurity Certification.
+Here are tasks that I had to solve while passing my Google Cybersecurity Certification.
 They are not very difficult, but I am relativly new to Python, so the exercise is definitly welcome.
 <br />